 Other sites I've Googled give similar advice, with a similar dosing.

 There have even been some studies done to prove this.

-This article, (from MyAsthmaCentral.com) describes how some people are faking asthma just so they can get a prescription to Albuterol for this reason.
-Yet the author writes that Albuterol has no bronchodilator effect on non-asthmatics, thus "technically, albuterol is not a performance-enhancing drug in a non-asthmatic."
+One post I found described how some people are faking asthma just so they can get a prescription to Albuterol just for this reason.
+Yet the author explained that Albuterol has no bronchodilator effect on non-asthmatics, thus "technically, albuterol is not a performance-enhancing drug in a non-asthmatic."

-This study here proves that Albuterol has not effect on performance.
+A study published in the European Journal of Applied Physical and Occupational Physiology proved that Albuterol has no effect on performance.
 The study followed 15 highly trained cyclists, and some of them were given 4 puffs (400 micrograms) of Albuterol 20 minutes prior to exercise, and this had no effect on performance.

 However, this dosing was way less than the 4-8 mg recommended by some bodybuilders.

 Albuterol, I suppose, is a lot safer than other body building drugs, such as anabolic steroids.
 Still, such an abuse of a medicine could potentially result in undesirable side effects.
 So abuse at your own risk.